christophercrouzet/gorilla/doc/tutorial.rst

-In the example above, the method's name is overriden to ``'better_method'``, the class method is allowed to overwrite an attribute with the same name at the destination, and the static method is to be filtered out during the discovery process described in :ref:`finding_and_applying_the_patches`, leading to no patch being created for it.
+In the example above, the method's name is overriden to ``'better_method'``, the class method is allowed to overwrite an attribute with the same name at the destination, and the static method is to be filtered out during the discovery process described in :ref:`find_and_apply_patches`, leading to no patch being created for it.

 .. note::